rankify-it/docs/docs/architecture/specifications.md

 -   It returns `VersionRequirement` if `getVersionRequirement` is called with valid instance address
 -   It reverts with `InstanceDoesNotExist` if `getVersionRequirement` is called with non-existing instance address
 -   It reverts with `InstanceDoesNotExist` if `getVersion` is called with non-existing instance address
--   It reverts with `RepositoryDoesNotExist` if `getRepository` is called with non-existing instance address
+-   It reverts with `NotDistributing` if `getRepository` is called with non-existing instance address
--   It reverts with `RepositoryDoesNotExist` if `getInstances` is called with non-existing repository address
+-   It reverts with `NotDistributing` if `getInstances` is called with non-existing repository address

 ### Instance [TBD]